MetroModelingServices/metro_mce/README.md

     1. Setup a visuals workbook.
 Make sure to review and update the settings as needed, including setting the correct year for visualization/analysis.
     2. Copy the aggregate_results.csv data to the Benefits tab.
 Set the year of the scenario.
 The DOLLARS field will be automatically calculated by the worksheet.
     3. Copy the Present Value Sum table data to the Costs tab.
 Set the year of the scenario.
 The DOLLARS field will be automatically calculated by the worksheet.
-    4. Configure the visuals as needed.
+    4. Configure the visuals as needed and enjoy